-The most recent versions of the Trend Log and Trend Summary documents are dated February 20, 2019.
+Updated trend information was not received at the time of this report.
+The previous versions of the Trend Log and Trend Summary documents are dated February 20, 2019.
 The Trend Summary indicates that 101 contract modifications had been executed for the 1300 Contract.
 The total value of executed CMods was \$18,068,390 (\$4.06 million increase from November 2018).
 The NOPC Log, through February 20, 2019, indicates that there are now 134 potential claims.

-SFMTA recently revised its methodology for reporting the potential cost impact of claims.
 SFMTA's estimates previously included the full value of all claims submitted by TPC.
 SFMTA now reports its best estimate of the potential cost exposure for each claim, recognizing that some of the claims are duplicative and that the extra costs associated with some of the claims may be overstated by the contractor.
 Although SFMTA's estimate of total cost exposure from claims has been reduced, the large increase in claims in recent months continues to be a concern for the PMOC.
 Claims and pending/potential contract changes now have a maximum potential impact that is approaching the value of the remaining contingency in the project budget.
 In the opinion of the PMOC, SFMTA should continue their focus on the resolution of outstanding claims in order to improve confidence in the adequacy of the available contingency.
 The PMOC recommends that a review be conducted in the first quarter of 2019 of the outstanding claims to produce a reasonable estimate of potential cost exposure.

-Project Cost (as of December 2018)
+Project Cost (as of January 2019)